-Try a grilled tenderloin for dinner with cherry sauce for an easy weeknight meal and one that will also impress when entertaining.
-Fresh or Frozen cherries add sweetness to a savory sauce that’s the perfect accompaniment for a baked or grilled pork tenderloin.
+Try a grilled tenderloin with cherry sauce for an easy weeknight dinner and one that will also impress when entertaining family or friends.
+Fresh or Frozen cherries add sweetness to a savory sauce that’s the perfect accompaniment for a baked or grilled pork tenderloin in less than an hour.

 A grilled pork tenderloin with this impressive cherry sauce is also a great dish to make for guests.
 When it’s 94º outside, it’s nice if you don’t have to turn on the oven.
 Another reason to give this a try is that you can make the sauce in advance, so while the pork is cooking you can put your feet up.
 Mike always does the grilling for me, so I just hand him the pork and marinade and I’m done.

-- The sweet and savory cherry sauce is the surprising win in this recipe – it’s easy to prepare and the natural sweetness of the cherries keeps the pork tender and flavorful.
+- The sweet and savory cherry sauce is the surprising win in this recipe – it’s easy to prepare and the natural sweetness of the cherries keeps the pork tender and flavorful, the best part is you can use fresh or frozen.

-- This meal comes together in under 30 minutes!
+- This meal comes together in no time.

 How do you bake a pork tenderloin

-If you don’t want to grill the pork you can cook it in the oven at 425º for about 10-15 minutes until a meat thermometer reads 145º.
+If you don’t want to grill the pork you can cook it in the oven at 425º for about 10-15 minutes until a meat thermometer registers an internal temperature of 135º.

 We don’t see cherry trees in the Carolinas, they grow mostly in Michigan, Wisconsin and on the West coast, but we still can find fresh cherries in the grocery.
 Cherries won’t ripen off the tree but they seem to travel well.